symforce-org/symforce/README.md

 # Build from Source

 SymForce requires Python 3.8 or later.
+The build is currently tested on Linux and macOS, SymForce on Windows is untested (see [#145](https://github.com/symforce-org/symforce/issues/145)).
 We strongly suggest creating a virtual python environment.

 Install the `gmp` package with one of:
 ```bash